'Don't help elect Trump': Heckler interrupts Howard Schultz book tour event

 Breaking News Emails

-“Don’t help elect Trump you egotistical billionaire a-----e," the protester shouted at the former Starbucks CEO, who is worth more than $3 billion according to Forbes.
+“Don’t help elect Trump, you egotistical billionaire a------," the protester shouted at Schultz, the former Starbucks CEO who is worth more than $3 billion according to Forbes.

 Schultz was speaking with CNBC's Andrew Ross Sorkin at the Union Square Barnes and Noble when he was interrupted by the protester.
 He told Sorkin that he was not surprised by the criticism after announcing his possible run.